 Site of the study

 The present study was conducted at Livestock Research Station, Mamnoor, Warangal district, Telangana state situated at an altitude of 290 meters above mean sea level on 79.59°longitudes and 17.9°latitude.
-The minimum and maximum temperature range from 16.2 and 42.9°C. The average annual rain fall of the area is 994mm.
+The minimum and maximum temperature ranges from 16.2 and 42.9°C. The average annual rain fall of the area is 994mm.
 Some rainfall during the summer and post-monsoon months and it is mainly in the form of thunder storms.

 Animals